 Students with chronic absenteeism in excess of 20% of the scheduled hours for a course may receive a failing or reduced grade for the course.
+Students using VA education benefits must maintain attendance of at least 80% of the scheduled hours of the term.
+When a VA student's absences are in excess of 20%, their enrollment certification will be terminated effective the day attendance falls below 80%.

-A student attending the College will be withdrawn from any course he or she does not attend within a 14-day calendar period (excluding school holidays and breaks).
-The student will be withdrawn from his or her program immediately if he or she does not attend any course(s) within a 14-calendar day period (excluding school holidays and breaks).
+A student attending the College will be withdrawn from any course he or she does not attend within a 14 day calendar period (excluding school holidays and breaks).
+The student will be withdrawn from his or her program immediately if he or she does not attend any course(s) within a 14 calendar day period (excluding school holidays and breaks).
 All students must complete 100% of the scheduled clinical or externship hours within the assigned grading period.